 When visiting any of the University cities and towns, head to the bars.
 Many offer great promotions and happy hours, especially on the weekends.

 Creative Tip: Afternoon teas are a must whilst in the UK and they aren’t just limited to London.
 You can find some great Afternoon Tea outside of London for cheaper prices and even ones that cater to Vegetarians and Vegans.

-- Enjoy the chains – I know many people may disagree but when you are travelling on a budget, it is worth making use of the chain restaurants.
-Nandos is a popular choice in the UK whilst Pizza Express have some great two-course deals.
+- Enjoy the chains – I know many people may disagree but when you are travelling on a budget, it is worth making use of chain restaurants.
+Nandos is a popular choice in the UK whilst Pizza Express has some great two-course deals.
 Also, don’t forget to head to Wetherspoons for a pint and a greasy plate of British food – it sounds awful but doesn’t knock it before you try it!

 - Meal deals – Head to any supermarket and you will find some type of meal deal.
 These often include some type of salad, sandwich or pasta with a snack and drink for less than £4.
 This makes for a cheap, quick lunch or even a chilled-out dinner with a few extra snacks.

 - Use the markets – To travel to England on a budget, make sure you visit the markets.
 Most cities will have some type of market (it may only be on for the weekend) and here you will find great food but fair prices.
 Don’t expect to find super cheap food here but expect good value.

 - Pub food – can’t stress this enough, if you want a good, sit-down meal, head to the local pubs.
 Not the pub opposite Big Ben or the one in Covent Garden, head down the quieter streets and find local pubs.
 Food is good value and often very British!